Exabyte-io/api-examples/README.md

 1. Assert an existing Exabyte.io account.
 Examples require an account to run.
 New users can register [here](https://platform.exabyte.io/register) to obtain one.

-2. Open [settings](examples/settings.py) and adjust it to provide the API authentication parameters.
+2. Open [settings](examples/settings.json) and adjust it to provide the API authentication parameters.
 See the [corresponding example](examples/system/get_authentication_params.ipynb) to learn how to obtain the authentication parameters.

 3. Open the desired example notebook, adjust it as necessary and run.

+## Running Notebooks

+1. For running notebooks, one follows a similar approach mentioned in the 'Setup' and 'Usage' sections.
+After the user has created their virtual environment (step3 in the 'Setup' section), navigate to the `examples/` folder and launch the Jupyter Notebook environment.
+These steps are shown below.
+Note: In order for the post-save hook feature to work properly, one must launch their Jupyter Notebook environment in the folder that contains the file `config.py`.

+    ```bash
+    cd examples
+    jupyter lab --config=config.py
+    ```

+Once the Jupyter Notebook environment is initialized, one can navigate within it to the desired example notebook.

 ## Contribute